DanTCIM/ValAct_RAG/data/md/ASOP_life/asop012_132_risk_classification.md

 Sometimes it is appropriate for the actuary to make inferences without specific demonstration.
 For example, it might not be necessary to demonstrate that persons with seriously impaired, uncorrected vision would represent higher risks as operators of motor vehicles.

-3.2.2 Causality-While the actuary should select risk characteristics that are related to expected outcomes, it is not necessary for the actuary to establish a cause and
+3.2.2 Causality-While the actuary should select risk characteristics that are related to expected outcomes, it is not necessary for the actuary to establish a cause and effect relationship between the risk characteristic and expected outcome in order to use a specific risk characteristic.

-## ASOP No. 12-December 2005

-effect relationship between the risk characteristic and expected outcome in order to use a specific risk characteristic.

 3.2.3 Objectivity-The actuary should select risk characteristics that are capable of being objectively determined.
 A risk characteristic is objectively determinable if it is based on readily verifiable observable facts that cannot be easily manipulated.
 For example, a risk classification of "blindness" is not objective, whereas a risk classification of "vision corrected to no better than 20/100" is objective.